 In contrast to the daily pages, the weekend days share a page.
 The top half of the page is for Saturday, and the bottom is for Sunday.
 Because weekends tend to be a little more lax than weekdays, there’s no hourly schedule.
 Instead, the right half of the page is simply lined.
 This allows you to loosely jot down your plans, write down your workout, or pencil in whatever else you want to for the weekend days.
 The left-hand side is still designated as a to-do list for Saturday and Sunday—the to-do list doesn’t take off on the weekend, after all.

 The difference between Saturday’s space and Sunday’s is that Sunday has an open blank space above the lined space and to-do list for you to write down a happy memory from the week, and the to-do list is called “Weekly Prep.”
 The weekly prep list also has four things pre-filled in for you:

 - Tidy up for a clean slate on Monday.

 - Fill your “tank.”
 Enjoy what matters most.

-These four things are added in so that you remember to use Sunday as a day to prepare for the week ahead and also enjoy the remaining weekend hours.
+These four things are added so that you remember to use Sunday to prepare for the week ahead and enjoy the remaining weekend hours.
 I know Sunday is usually a day I dedicate to being productive, so I have a lot of things to do all day.
 Conveniently, these four things are almost always on my Sunday list, so I’m good with their inclusion.
 If this is something you feel won’t add value to your Sundays, then really consider if The Simplified Planner will work for you.